Important reminder

 Spring flooding on the Rivière Saint-François: Our run-of-river stations do not have reservoirs to hold back water

-Managing the river: A team effort
+Managing the river: a complex job

 A tool that identifies flows and water levels